amalgama-digital/docs.wavesplatform/docs/en/ride/v6/structures/common-structures/invocation.md

 The field values depend on how the callable function is invoked.

-If the script is invoked by an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction) or [Invoke Ex transaction](/en/blockchain/transaction-type/invoke-script-transaction):
+If the script is invoked by an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction) or [Invoke Expression transaction](/en/blockchain/transaction-type/invoke-script-transaction):

 |   #   | Name | Data type | Description |
 | :--- | :--- | :--- | :--- |